 Lots of things in life work better when you have a plan – and your care as an elderly person is no exception.

-Care plans (or support plans) are created for individuals who need support; whether it’s simple assistance with day-to-day tasks and support taking medication, all the way to round-the-clock supervision and ongoing medical care.
+Care plans (or support plans) are created for individuals in care homes who need support; whether it’s simple assistance with day-to-day tasks and support taking medication, all the way to round-the-clock supervision and ongoing medical care.

 A care and support plan will clearly lay out the level of support a person needs, how the support will be given, what the aims and goals of the care are and any other necessary details.
 So, to learn more about care plans and what they contain, read on…